derekchiang/chord.js/README.md

 ## Run the sample app

 You will need Firefox 22+ or Chrome 28+.
 IE 11+ will most likely work, although it hasn't been tested against.
+Not sure about Safari and Opera.

 To run it on a single machine: